Keyboard shortcuts

 Now, if bubble_sort would read more than 24 bytes or if there were more than 32 bytes of writes during the benchmark, the benchmark would fail and exit with error.

 It is possible to specify additional Dhat::frames for example when benchmarking multi-threaded functions.
-Like in callgrind, each thread/subprocess in DHAT is treated as a separate unit and thus requires frames (the Gungraun specific approximation of callgrind toggles) in addition to the default entry point to include the interesting ones in the measurements.
+Like in Callgrind, each thread/subprocess in DHAT is treated as a separate unit and thus requires frames (the Gungraun specific approximation of Callgrind toggles) in addition to the default entry point to include the interesting ones in the measurements.

 By example.
 Suppose there’s a function in the benchmark_tests library find_primes_multi_thread(num_threads: usize) which searches for primes in the range 0 - 10000 * num_threads.
 This multi-threaded function is splitting the work for each 10000 numbers into a separate thread each calling the single-threaded function benchmark_tests::find_primes which does the actual work.
 The inner workings aren’t important but this description should be enough to understand the basic idea.